 Around 8 million tonnes of plastic enter the ocean every year – killing over a million seabirds, hundreds of thousands of marine mammals and even entering the human food chain, affecting our health.
 Plastic pollution also costs at least US$13 billion each year to industries such as fishing, shipping and tourism, and for the cleaning of coastlines.

+His aim is to send up to 60 more to the Great Pacific Garbage Patch over the next two years.
 Some experts are arguing that the massive – and controversial – plastic-cleaning system clean-up system won’t work and will do more harm than good.
 Obviously the best solution might be stopping plastic before it gets into the water.

 “In the past, technological advances have often come with a cost to the environment,” he tells us.
 “What I really hope is that in this century, The Ocean Cleanup can be used as a symbol for us using technology to actually make things better.”